dortje/R_Getting_Cleaning_Data_Assignment/README.md

 The data can be obtained here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip (The original data is also part of this GitHub repo.)

-The task for this assigment ist to reshape the data and to derive new data from the original data sets given.
+The task for this assigment is to reshape the data and to derive new data from the original data sets given.

 ## What files are included and what are they for
 The following files are included within ths repo: